AlFaMoDz/DumpFile405/README.md

 # Game Decrypt - 4.05
 PayLoad ported by WildCard and adapted by me to decrypt games on PS4

+Note: I am not the creator of PayLoad, I modified the files that it decrypts.
+The creator of the PayLoad is WildCard.

 # Pre-Requisites:
 1. A computer.
 2. A PS4 in version 4.05.